We are excited to be partnering with Merrell.

 12 Hour: Pacers are strongly discouraged in the 12 hour day race, but allowed in the 12hr night race.
 Since the course is 7km, there will be a lot of participants out on the course.
 However, we don't ever want our participants to be in any danger so if you feel like you need one for safety reasons, by all means, go for it but only in the last 4 hours of the 12hr day event.
 If you feel like you will need a pacer for safety reasons before this, please message the race director before registering.
 Participants over the age 65 are welcome to have a pacer at any time.
 Pacers must sign a waiver.

-24 Hour: Pacers will be permitted, if necessary, at 9pm.
+24 Hour and 100 miles: Pacers will be permitted, if necessary, at 9pm.
 Pacers must sign a waiver and can only join their runner at the start/finish area.
 Pacers cannot mule (carry anything for their runner).

 All participants will receive a really cool and buttery-soft t-shirt that you can wear around town to show everybody that you're a bad-ass.
 (Please note: t-shirt design is subject to change depending on supplier availability).